keys-i/sdkman-cicd/README.md

 Both examples use Linux amd64 containers as root for workspace permissions.
 The GitLab example selects a hosted Docker runner; adapt its tag for your own runner and keep protected-branch caches separate.
-GitHub skips installation on an exact cache hit; GitLab runs `sdk env install` and reuses cached binaries.
+GitHub skips installation on an exact cache hit and saves validated SDKs before the build.
+GitLab runs `sdk env install` and reuses cached binaries.

 ## Local checks